 Similar to corporations, LLCs shield personal assets from business debt.
-Note, however, that LLCs have a limited life of about 30 years, depending on the state and do not have stock (and thus do not get the benefit of stock ownership and sales).
-Currently all 50 states recognize the LLC business form.
+However, note that LLCs have a limited life of about 30 years, depending on the state, and do not have stock (and thus do not get the benefit of stock ownership and sales).
+Currently, all 50 states recognize the LLC business form.
 LegalFilings can set up an LLC for you.
 All you have to do is provide us with the necessary information on your order form, and we will take care of the rest.

 What filings (papers) are required to form an LLC?

-In order to create an LLC, Articles of Organization have to be prepared and filed, along with state filing fees and other initial fees.
+Articles of Organization have to be prepared and filed to create an LLC, along with state filing fees and other initial fees.